panva/node-oidc-provider/docs/configuration.md

 ### revocationEndpointAuthMethods

-List of client authentication methods supported by this op's revocation endpoint
+List of Client Authentication methods supported by this OP's Revocation Endpoint
 affects: discovery, client authentication for revocation, registration and registration management

 default value: